Salmon Wallet App

 Salmon is community-owned.

-Because users, not corporations, bear the consequences.
+Because users, not corporations, bear the consequences — and should shape the wallet layer accordingly.

 Salmon assumes adversaries.